jricheimer/jricheimer.github.io/_posts/2019-02-08-tf-padding.md

 model to be used with a Tensorflow backend, instead of using just a `Conv2D` layer with `padding='same'`, use first a `ZeroPadding2D(padding=(1,1))` layer to imitate the padding done in the MXNet model, then apply the `Conv2D` layer with `padding='valid'`.

-In fact, if you use Keras for your models, and expect to be switching back and forth between backends (Keras supports Tensorflow, Theano, and CNTK backends; and there's an [open source project][2] which includes a MXNet backend as well), then the safe way to apply convolutional operators is to use this method of first applying a `ZeroPadding2D` layer, then the `Conv2D`.
+In fact, if you use Keras for your models, and expect to be switching back and forth between backends (Keras supports Tensorflow, Theano, and CNTK backends; and there's a [fork of Keras][2] which includes a MXNet backend as well), then the safe way to apply convolutional operators is to use this method of first applying a `ZeroPadding2D` layer, then the `Conv2D`.
 That way there's no ambiguity in the padding numbers, and you can expect the results of inference to be the same even when switching between backends.